630.474.6700

 Court rulings during the divorce

 After a petition for dissolution is served, either party may ask the family law court to temporarily rule on issues such as significant decision-making (child custody), parenting time (visitation), child support, maintenance (alimony), or possession of the marital home, to name a few.
-Often times, parties can avoid the expense of litigating these issues by reaching a temporary agreement.
+Parties can often avoid the expense of litigating these issues by reaching a temporary agreement.
 Temporary orders may or may not resemble the final ruling or settlement in a divorce.

 Gathering documents and information

 Discovery is the process of gathering and analyzing evidence in a legal case.
 Discovery can be ongoing until a divorce is resolved.
 The discovery process can be relatively short or take many months to complete.
-The discovery process usually begins as soon as you hire an attorney.
-You will be asked to gather all the pertinent information you can access, especially pay-stubs, income taxes, and bank statements.
+This process usually begins as soon as you hire an attorney.
+You will be asked to gather all the pertinent information you can access, especially pay stubs, income taxes, and bank statements.
 Once a petition for dissolution is filed and the response is served, then formal discovery can begin.
 In an Illinois divorce, discovery begins with the mutual exchange of financial affidavits.
-The financial affidavit is a legal document detailing income, expenses, debts, and assets and is supported by documents evidencing income such as pay-stubs and W-2s and assets such as bank statements.
-If necessary, the parties may engage in further discovery including interrogatories, requests to produce documents, requests to admit facts, subpoenas for documents, and depositions.
+The financial affidavit is a legal document detailing income, expenses, debts, and assets, and is supported by documents evidencing income, such as pay stubs, W-2s, and bank statements.
+If necessary, the parties may engage in further discovery, including interrogatories, requests to produce documents, requests to admit facts, subpoenas for documents, and depositions.
 This is also the time that any valuations are obtained, whether for real estate, a business, or other valuables.
 If decision-making authority and/or the allocation of parenting time are at issue, this is when a child’s representative or guardian ad litem may be appointed.
 The scope and duration of the discovery process will depend on the number of issues contested and the complexity of the marital estate.
-Discovery may proceed in an amicable fashion, with each spouse providing information and documents quickly and cooperatively; or discovery may be contentious, requiring court intervention to force disclosure of any requested information.
+Discovery may proceed in an amicable fashion, with each spouse providing information and documents quickly and cooperatively, or it may be contentious, requiring court intervention to force disclosure of any requested information.

 Working to resolve issues efficiently